sigmod/sqlpp/document.md

     EVERY x IN [ 1, 2, 3 ] SATISFIES x < 3
     SOME x IN [ 1, 2, 3 ] SATISFIES x < 3

-In SQL++, an arbitrary subquery can appear at any place where an expression could appear.
-Different from SQL,  subqueries in `Projection`s or any boolean predicates are not restrained to return singleton, single-column relations, instead, they can return arbitrary collections.
-The following query is a variant of the prior group-by query example.
-Instead of listing all messages for every sender location, the query retrieves a list of the top three reply messages with smallest message-ids for each sender location.

 ##  <a id="Select_statements">Select statements

     SelectStatement    ::=	( WithClause )?
 SelectSetOperation (OrderbyClause )? ( LimitClause )?